A tale of two kinds of exceptional point in a hydrogen molecule: Introduction

 The Hamiltonian ${\bf H}_\TLS^1$ fails to satisfy the Hermiticity condition and hence non-Hermitian.
 However, we can easily write down the following eigenvalue or characteristic equation. \blgn (E-\eps)^2+\g^2-t^2=0 \elgn providing the eigenenergies: \blgn E_1,E_2=\eps\pm \sqrt{t^2-\g^2}\,. \elgn Like in the previous example, non-Hermiticity can also be introduced via asymmetry in the off-diagonal terms in the TLS matrix, for example, \blgn {\bf H}_{\text{TLS}}^{2}= \, \elgn leading to the characteristic equation: \blgn (E-\eps)^2=\l^2-t^2 \elgn which provides the eigenenergies: \blgn E_1,E_2=\eps\pm \sqrt{t^2-\l^2}\,. \elgn Despite ${\bf H}_{\text{TLS}}^{1}$ and ${\bf H}_{\text{TLS}}^{2}$ being non-Hermitian, their characteristic equations show that eigenenergies can become real within certain non-Hermiticity parameter regimes: $|\g|\le t$ and $|\l|\le t$ respectively while these parameters are real.
 Both these Hamiltonians preserve the $\PT$ symmetry~\cite{wang:ptrsa13} and beyond the above-mentioned regimes, complex eigenenergies emerge leading to $\PT$ symmetry broken phases.
 In our paper, we shall address both these scenarios and study the nature of EPs.
 We dub the first kind of Hamiltonian (${\bf H}_{\text{TLS}}^{1}$) \emph{diagonal or orbital} $\PT$-symmetric and the second kind ((${\bf H}_{\text{TLS}}^{2}$) \emph{off-diagonal or kinetic} $\PT$-symmetric.
 We construct both of these scenarios in the context of the hydrogen molecule: our testing model.

 Our paper is organized in the following way.
 We first discuss the non-interacting version of the hydrogen molecule and how the eigenenergies are obtained after constructing the basis set and the Hamiltonian matrix upon that.
 Then we introduce the asymmetry into the hopping elements keeping the $\PT$-symmetry reserved for the Hamiltonian and discuss the behavior of its complex eigenenergies.
 We then introduce the Hubbard interaction term to that and discuss the complex eigenenergies.
-Finally, we add complex gain and loss terms to the orbital energies (maintaining the $\PT$-symmetry again) and discuss the existence of multiple sets of EPs and their dependence on the interaction strength.
+In the next section, we add complex gain and loss terms to the orbital energies (maintaining the $\PT$-symmetry again) and discuss the existence of multiple sets of EPs and their dependence on the interaction strength.
+Finally, we conclude by providing physical interpretation and possible future applications of our findings.